 2. Customer care is incredibly important, especially on social media

-This is of the utmost importance.
+Customer care is of the utmost importance nowadays.
 Generation Z values quick and fluid customer service responses more than any other group.
 As a brand, it is your job to find a way to seamlessly connect interactions as consumers switch between channels.

 Additionally, young customers want answers as soon as possible.
 A study revealed that 42% of customers expect online brands to get back to them within an hour.
 If the biggest part of your market is composed of Millennials and Gen Z youngsters who were born and raised in the digital age, they will expect you to attend to them quickly.

-Finally, these individuals like to find solutions to their problems on their own (they Google it or read FAQ pages).
+Finally, Gen Z likes to find solutions to their problems on their own (they Google it or read FAQ pages).
 They do not ask for assistance unless they really need it.
 So, it is important for a business to maintain a user-friendly and seamless design and experience across digital channels.